-This beautiful piece is now being held at the Smithsonian so it is unlikely that you will find it at just any Australian Diamond Company.
+This beautiful piece is now being held at the Smithsonian so it is unlikely that you will find it at just any company.
 It has a rich history and famed for its massive size and steely-blue colour.
 Originally sold to King Louis XIV of France in 1668 by a French merchant traveller.
 The king had it set in gold and placed in a neck ribbon so he could show it off at royal ceremonies.
 The precious gem was later taken by the government later King Louis XVI and Marie Antoinette tried to fly France.
 At this point it was suddenly stolen and lost, or so it seemed.
 The stone turned up centuries later in 1839 after being stolen, hidden, recut and sold to various people.
 Until it was finally donated to the Smithsonian where it is now known as the ‘hope diamond’.

 Marie- Louise’s Diadem

 A wedding gift from Napoleon to his empress bride Marie- Louise.
 The elaborately designed diadem (or tiara) originally came in a set with matching earrings, necklace and comb.
 It used to have gorgeous emeralds in it, but the emeralds were later removed and replaced with bright blue turquoise and centuries later it was displayed at the Louvre in Paris.

 Princess Diana’s Engagement Ring